-- (A) Debt obligation;
+(A) Debt obligation;

-- (B) Derivative instrument entered in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or
+(B) Derivative instrument entered in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or

-- (C) Guarantee of paragraph (A) or (B).
+(C) Guarantee of paragraph (A) or (B).

-The term "financial obligation" does not include municipal securities for which a final official statement has been provided to the MSRB consistent with SEC Rule 15c2-12.
-Only leases where both the City is the lessee and the lease rentals are pledged to repay a debt (whether of the City or a third party) shall constitute financial obligations.
+The term "financial obligation" under SEC Rule 15c2-12 does not include municipal securities for which a final official statement has been provided to the MSRB consistent with SEC Rule 15c2-12.

+Financial obligations can take various forms.
+With respect to leases, a lease only constitutes a financial obligation if it operates as a vehicle to borrow money, i.e., where both (1) the City is the lessee and (2) the lease rentals represent obligations (whether by the City or the lessor) to repay money over time.
 All other leases, whether real property or equipment, entered in the ordinary course of business shall not constitute financial obligations.